 - If you are in bed and unable to sleep, get up and do some quiet activity for a time.
 Read, play solitaire, or write letters until you start to feel sleepy again.
 Then go back to bed.
 Turn your clock away from you so you are not focusing on how late it is getting.
 Doing so will only leave you feeling more frustrated and make it harder to relax and go to sleep.

 - Sleep medications may provide some short-term relief if your insomnia is transitory.
 They are not good for chronic insomnia, however, as over the long term they can cause significant changes in the sleep cycle.
-See your physician or University Health Services if you would like to know more about sleep medication.
+See your physician if you would like to know more about sleep medication.

 Other Things You Can Do